 If a faculty member has a concern about a student’s academic performance in class, the Office of Academic Services & Advising has an early intervention program that provides students assistance with study skills, time management, and other academic needs.

 The Office of Disability Services coordinates students’ requests for academic accommodations and communicates those needs to faculty.
 The ODS is available to answer faculty questions about how to implement particular accommodations as well as to discuss effective strategies for teaching students with various disabilities.

 The Center for Writing & Academic Achievement oversees our undergraduate Teaching Assistant program and also offers a range of tutoring options, including writing support for students.

-The Counseling & Testing Center is available to consult with faculty who have concerns about a student’s well-being.
+The Office of Counseling Services is available to consult with faculty who have concerns about a student’s well-being.
 The CTC can advise faculty about talking with a distressed student and directing students to appropriate support services.

 The Office of Intercultural Affairs is always available to work with faculty interested in adopting more inclusive teaching practices and building a more inclusive curriculum.
 The OIA’s Inclusive Excellence Grant can provide funding for faculty and student initiatives meant to engage the community in conversations around diversity.
 The OIA will also visit classes to present on a variety of diversity-related topics.